Skip to content

 docs/ # Artifacts produced by phases

-stories/ # Story files (from /sniper-solve)
+stories/ # Story files (from solve phase)

 CLAUDE.md # Claude Code instructions referencing SNIPER